2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 SOS Off-Road ConceptsAluminumN/A25

-RCI Metalworks Rear Differential Skid Plate for 2005+ Toyota Tacoma
+DRT Fab Rear Diff Skid for Toyota Tacoma

-As the lowest part of the truck, you can bet you’ll hit your diff at one point or another.
-Due to its shape, the differential can also get hung up on rock and trees.
-A good skid plate on your differential will help to alleviate the issue of getting your diff caught on various objects.
-This is due to its shape, which is angled, and slides easier over rocks.
-These are all reasons why adding a rear differential skid is important.
+As the lowest part of the truck, you can bet you’ll hit it at one point or another.
+Due to its shape, the diff can also get hung up on rock and trees.
+A good option will help due to its shape, which is flat and angled, to better slide over rocks.
 The rear axle and differential are pretty strong, but it’s always better to be safe than sorry.

 Skid PlateMaterialSteel (LBS)Aluminum (LBS)